wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/88-telex-warwick-smith-to-hay.md

 ---
+doc_date: '1967-02-02'
+doc_num: 88
+doc_order: 88
+naa_refs:
+- naa_barcode: 12041353
+  naa_control_symbol: 1967/1333
+  naa_series: A452
+  reference: '[NAA: A452, 1967/1333]'
-title: "88 Telex, Warwick Smith To Hay"
+title: Telex, Warwick Smith To Hay
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9596
 vol_id: 26
-doc_date: 1967-02-02
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 88 Telex, Warwick Smith To Hay

 Canberra, 2 February 1967

 284/232.

-Your 184 on Bougainville situation1 refers.
+Your 184 on Bougainville situation[1](#f1) refers.
 Following is comprehensive statement setting out steps which Minister has asked be taken in handling situation following C.R.A. operations.
 As you will see action to be followed is based very closely on recommendations set out in your 184.

 Action to be taken in relation to the actual mining area is as follows—